Home - Articles - Royal Air Force Codewords During World War 2

 Sortie performed by fighter aircraft to target enemy fighters trying to take-off or reaching altitude.
 These forced enemy aircraft to have to protect their airfields instead of targeting bombers.

-On their way back from these sorties RAF pilots would sometimes seek out targets of opportunity.
+On their way back from these sorties Royal Air Force pilots would sometimes seek out targets of opportunity.

 Operation in which mines are laid.